polkadot-developers/polkadot-docs/infrastructure/staking-mechanics/offenses-and-slashes.md

 To balance this, the system applies only the maximum slash a participant can receive in a given time period rather than the sum.
 This ensures protection from excessive slashing.

-### Deactivation
+### Disabling

-Deactivation stops validators from performing specific actions after they have committed an offense.
-Deactivation is further divided into:
+The disabling mechanism is triggered when validators commit serious infractions, such as backing invalid blocks or engaging in equivocations.
+Disabling stops validators from performing specific actions after they have committed an offense.
+Disabling is further divided into:

-- **On-chain deactivation** - lasts for a whole era and stops validators from authoring blocks, backing, and initiating a dispute
+- **On-chain disabling** - lasts for a whole era and stops validators from authoring blocks, backing, and initiating a dispute
-- **Off-chain deactivation** - lasts for a session, is caused by losing a dispute, and stops validators from initiating a dispute
+- **Off-chain disabling** - lasts for a session, is caused by losing a dispute, and stops validators from initiating a dispute

-Off-chain deactivation is always a lower priority than on-chain deactivation.
-Off-chain deactivation prioritizes deactivating first backers and then approval checkers.
+Off-chain disabling is always a lower priority than on-chain disabling.
+Off-chain disabling prioritizes disabling first backers and then approval checkers.

+!!! note

+    The material in this guide reflects the changes introduced in Stage 2.
+For more details, refer to the [State of Disabling issue](https://github.com/paritytech/polkadot-sdk/issues/4359){target=\_blank} on GitHub.

 ### Reputation Changes